SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present numerical experiments that compare the performance of three approaches: naïve RealNVP, RealNVP with canonicalization, and RealNVP with stochastic modulation (SESaMo).
+In this section, we present numerical experiments that compare the performance of four approaches: Flow Annealed Importance Sampling Bootstrap (FAB) \cite{midgley2023flowannealedimportancesampling}, RealNVP with Variational Mixture of Normalizing Flows (VMoNF) \cite{pires2020vmonf}, RealNVP with canonicalization \cite{Boyda:2020hsi}, and RealNVP with stochastic modulation (SESaMo).
 We benchmark these approaches both on toy problems and on physically relevant tasks.
-To evaluate the effectiveness of each approach, we use the effective sample size, $\text{ESS}=1/\mathbb{E}_{q_{\bftheta}}[\widehat{w}^2]$, as a performance metric.
-As the inverse of the variance of the importance weights, the ESS quantifies the accuracy with which the approximation $q_{\bftheta}$ matches the target probability distribution $p$.
+To evaluate the effectiveness of each approach, we use the the KL divergence (if the normalization $Z$ is known) and the effective sample size (ESS) \cite{nicoli_pre}, as a performance metric.
+The ESS quantifies the accuracy with which the approximation $q_{\bftheta}$ matches the target probability distribution $p$.
 Bounded between zero and one, the ESS reaches its optimal value ($\text{ESS}=1$) when the approximation is exact ($q_{\bftheta} = p$).
+Although the ESS is not a good metric if the distribution lacks full mode coverage, the symmetry-enforcing architecture guarantees us to capture all modes, making the ESS a valid metric to quantify SESaMo's performance.

-The code used to run these experiments is based on an earlier release of~\cite{Nicoli:2023rcd} and is provided as a supplement.
-All flow-based models were trained using the objective function defined in~\Cref{eq:mcrevdkl}, unless stated otherwise.
+The code used to run these experiments builds on an earlier release of~\cite{Nicoli:2023rcd}.
+A live version is available at \href{https://github.com/fifi-research/sesamo}{github.com/fifi-research/sesamo}, and a static, archived snapshot is provided in Ref.~\cite{project_sesamo_2026}.